behnamnkp/Remotely-Sensed-Population-Displacement/README.md

 ## Examples

-We test our approach in Mosul, Iraq during a five years (2014-2018) period armed conflict.
+We test our approach in Mosul, Iraq during a five years (2014-2018) of armed conflict.
 ![Study area](Figs/study_area.png)

 ## Documentation